Phelps County may appeal decision, assessor says

 Wiggins said the county has contracted with an attorney, who will report back to the assessor and county on their options to proceed.

-Page 2 of 3 - An appeal of Tichenor’s decision must be filed within 30 days and must contain specific facts or law as grounds upon which the decision is claimed erroneous.
+An appeal of Tichenor’s decision must be filed within 30 days and must contain specific facts or law as grounds upon which the decision is claimed erroneous.

 Wiggins said the county is likely to appeal Tichenor’s order to the tax commission itself.
 Additionally, if the county chooses to appeal or if the county were to lose its appeal, an appeal could be filed in the court system.